mihneamanolache/MockAPI/README.md

 If you find MockAPI valuable and wish to support its servers and maintenance, you can show your appreciation by buying me a coffee!
 Your support goes a long way in ensuring the continued availability and improvement of this free service.
 Cheers to building amazing projects together!

 [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/mihnea.dev)

+[**MockAPI**](https://github.com/mihneamanolache/MockAPI) is a powerful mock data API designed to streamline the development and testing of applications by providing dynamic and customizable mock data.
+Leveraging Express, Faker, and Knex, MockAPI offers a range of tools for generating, creating, and validating mock API endpoints based on predefined schemas.

 ## Quick start
 Get started with MockAPI by cloning the repository and installing dependencies using npm: